GusNitrous/lemp-dev-env/README.md

 ## Minimal LEMP stack based on Docker

 ## Get Started

-All command examples are desribed for UNIX-like systems (Linux, Mac OS).
+All command examples are described for UNIX-like systems (Linux, Mac OS).

 ### Prerequisites